NVIDIA/NVFlare/examples/xgboost/README.md

 Histograms from different clients, in particular, are aggregated in the server and then communicated back to the clients.

-See [histogram-based](job_configs/histogram-based) for more information on the histogram-based collaboration example.
+See [histogram-based/README](histogram-based/README.md) for more information on the histogram-based collaboration.

 #### Tree-based Collaboration
 Under tree-based collaboration, individual trees are independently trained on each client's local data without aggregating the global sample gradient histogram information.